 Reliable performance measures are needed to design appropriate contracts and improve productivity.

 Automatization creates an increasing number of performance metrics across low- and high-skilled jobs, as well as for jobs in the private and public sectors.

 There is no universal definition of worker productivity; measures of worker productivity typically depend on the setting in which they are collected.

-Worker productivity is usually multidimensional, but it is generally not possible to measure all dimensions.
+Worker productivity is usually multidimensional, measures of worker performance do not always capture all of its dimensions.

-If the wrong performance measures are chosen to evaluate workers, distortions can create negative effects on worker productivity.
+If policies are based on the wrong performance measures, distortions can create negative effects on worker productivity.